DOCUVESTA/youtube-api-fragrance-channel-analytics/README.md

 ## Key Insights
 - Monika's audience prefers review videos.
-Although they make up just 11.7% of her content, review videos receive the highest number of views and comments, with likes trailing only slightly behind Youtube shorts by less than 1,000 likes
+Although they make up just 11.7% of her content, review videos receive the highest number of views and comments, with likes trailing only slightly behind Youtube shorts.
+To note, it is also the category with the most outliers based on the violin plot.
 - Based on all three engagement metrics, longform content tend to generally outperform shortform content
 - The top 4 videos that consistently rank in the top 10 are about the types of perfumes that men would find appealing on women 👀